GSA Schedule Post-Award Checklist

 Report Subcontracting Efforts

 If you’re a large business with a small business subcontracting plan, you’ll need to report your subcontracting efforts to the government on a regular basis.
 If you have a commercial subcontracting plan, you’ll need to fill out a Summary Subcontracting Report (SSR) annually on October 30.
 If you have an individual subcontracting plan, you’ll need to submit an Individual Subcontracting Report (ISR) on April 30 and October 30, in addition to submitting the SSR annually.
-Both reports are submitted through the Electronic Subcontracting Reporting System (eSRS).
+Both reports are now submitted through SAM.gov.

 Staying Compliant and Maintaining Your MAS Contract in the Long Term